Dongyang Fan

 My research interests are:

-- Post-training of LLMs: fine-tuning for personalization, knowledge editing and alignment.
+- Post-training of LLMs: reasoning, alignment and steering.

 I am also happy to branch out my research.
 If you want to reach out, do not hesitate to drop me an email!